ncbi/vadr/documentation/advbuild.md

 ### <a name="step6"></a> Step 6: Analyze the results and update the models accordingly

-This time, from the `v-annotate.pl` output we can tell that many more sequences passed than with the original models, when only 6 of 500 passed:
+This time, from the `v-annotate.pl` output we can tell that many more sequences passed than with the original models, when only 6 out of 500 passed:

 ```
 # Summary of classified sequences: